MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 > Did the physical layout work for you?

 Encourage people to give feedback.
 Be comfortable with a few moments of awkward silence.
 As people give feedback, look out for suggestions on what to change.
-If you identify a suggestion or potential improvement write a headline for it on a post-it note.
+If you identify one, write a headline for it on a post-it note.

 ## Put outcomes where the entire mob can see